 Among the writers of The Noodle Remover, Ivan Beliaev is a correspondent for Radio Free Europe/Radio Liberty’s Russian Service, a private, nonprofit corporation funded by the U.S. Congress through the United States Agency for Global Media (USAGM).
 This independent federal government agency oversees all U.S. civilian international media.

 Amidst the journalists working at Meduza.io, Eilish Hart holds an M.A. in European and Russian Affairs from the University of Toronto.
-She is also a Fellow at the American Foreign Policy Research Institute’s Eurasia Program and an editor of the BMB Ukraine Brief focusing on political, economic, and security issues in Ukraine.
+She is also a Fellow at the American Foreign Policy Research Institute’s Eurasia Program and an editor of the BMB Ukraine Brief, focusing on Ukraine’s political, economic, and security issues.
 We can mention other journalists and photographers who are working at Meduza.io as Evgeny Feldman, a Russian photojournalist and photo editor based in Moscow who in 2017-2018 covered Navalny’s presidential campaign, Kristina Safonova, a Russian journalist who decided to apply for training at the Washington-based International Center for Journalists, or Andrey Pertsev, a journalist who is also a contributor to Moscow Carnegie Center, the Russian office of the famous Washington-based Carnegie Center for International Peace that in its Board of Trustees former U.S. diplomats, members of U.S. State Department and has been financed in 2020 by critical Western institutions or companies such as Ford Foundation, Rockefeller Brothers Fund, Facebook, the United Kingdom Conflict, Stability and Security Fund, and Bank of America Foundation.

-At the end of this investigation, the question is how the people working for Meduza.io are independent or free or any bias?
-We are not judging the original idea of the media agency of aggregating news from different sources on Russia.
+At the end of this investigation, the question is, how are the people working for Meduza.io independent or free or any bias?
+We are not judging the original idea of the media agency of aggregating news from different sources in Russia.
 At the same time, we cannot state that every single person who works for Meduza.io has a connection with Western institutions.
-However, we might ask if since Meduza.io started writing its articles, the editorial board and the journalist have not been influenced by all their experience in the United States we documented before.
+However, we might ask if, since Meduza.io started writing its articles, the editorial board and the journalist have not been influenced by all their experience in the United States we documented before.
 In this context, we decided to share our analysis with the people who attended the conference and avoid any questions of a media agency whose editorial guideline aims to obsessively criticise the Russian Federation and perpetuate a negative message about life in Russia.